 The Hero Python API can easily load modules that are written in Python and only use built-in Python modules.
 If you want to include external Python packages such as Numpy Scipy, or Pandas, then your environment must be setup to allow that.

-If all of the Python packages that you need are included in a base Anaconda environment, then it is typically sufficient to modify your environment to load that base environment.
-On both Windows and Linux, this can be done by opening a terminal that has access to the conda executable (start an Anaconda/MiniForge prompt on Windows, load the Anaconda module on Linux) and then run the command `conda init`.
-Note that the conda base environment must utilize a version of Python that is compatible with Hero.
-As of the time of writing, Hero utilizes Python 3.9, so the anaconda3-2022.10 module can be utilized on the NG Denali HPC.
+If all of the Python packages that you need are included in a Conda environment, then it is typically sufficient to load that environment using `conda load my-env-name`.
+On an HPC, that line should be added to the bottom of the user's ~/.bashrc file so that the environment is loaded when Hero is launched on the worker nodes.
+This line should appear after any lines written to the .bashrc file from running `conda init`.
+Note that the conda environment must utilize a version of Python that is compatible with Hero.
+As of the time of writing, Hero utilizes Python 3.12 from conda-forge, so your Conda environment must use that same configuration.